 Carnatic music, or Karnataka Sangitam, is one of the oldest and most popular forms of Indian classical music.
 This music originated in South India and has since spread throughout the world.
 It focuses on melody and rhythm rather than harmony.
 It is one of the oldest and most complex forms of classical music globally.
 Though it may be unfamiliar to many listeners outside of India, Carnatic music is worth exploring for its unique qualities and complex structures.
 The genre features an intricate system of ragas (melodic modes), talas (rhythmic patterns), and swaras ( vocal or instrumental notes).

 In this article, we will explore the history and elements of Carnatic music and learn about some of the most famous Carnatic musicians.
-We will also take a look at some famous Carnatic compositions and songs.
 If you’re curious about this fascinating style of music, continue reading!!

 Did you know that the history of carnatic music dates back over two thousand years?